Hey, I just put up another quick video on the Exercises For Injuries Facebook fan page. You can check out the quick workout here.

 Bird Dog Exercise

-Give these four exercises a go to help strengthen your back.
+Give these four strengthening exercises for your back a go to help strengthen your back.

 If you want to get rid of your back discomfort once and for all, then click here to check out the Low Back Pain Solved program!